matloff/FarewellAddress/Address.md

 *My research*

+I first published two theoretial papers based on my dissertation work, ([one in the *Annals of Probability*](https://www.jstor.org/stable/2242986) and [the other in the *Zeitschrift fur Wahscheinlichskeit*](https://www.jstor.org/stable/2242986)).

+At the same time, I served as a statistical consultant for the Kaiser Permanente medical care system.
+That experience led directly to [my *Biometrika* paper on the asymptotics of averaged regression functions](https://academic.oup.com/biomet/article-abstract/68/3/685/218733?redirectedFrom=fulltext) and indeed has influenced much of my subsequent work, to this day.

-Since then, I have done research that is purely CS, such as in parallel computation.
+Since my move to the CS Dept., I have done research that is purely CS, such as in parallel computation.
 However, much of my work has been in fields in which my stat background has played a major role, such as data security and machine learning.